thaliaarchi/tty37-docs/unsorted/general72.md

 issue was not available for general distribution, marginal arrows normally used to indicate changes and additions have been omitted.

-1.02 A 37 KSR TTY Set is a heavy-duty terminal that functions with the ASCII (American National Standard Code for Information Interchange) and has EIA (Electronics Industries Association) Standard RS-232-B interfacing.
+1.02 A 37 KSR TTY Set is a heavy-duty terminal that has EIA (Electronics Industries Association) Standard RS-232-B interfacing.

 Figure 1 - 37 KSR Teletypewriter Set Used in Test Board Service